This video is called The tiger report.

 The Bukit Tigapuluh Forest Landscape in central Sumatra contains some of the richest biodiversity on Earth, with more than 250 mammal and bird species.

-Two tonnes of pangolin meat seized in Indonesia: here.
+14 tonnes of pangolins seized in Indonesia: here.

 EnviroCentric: Seized notebooks give unique insight into scale of illicit pangolin trade: here.